 Debra Winger, 2008

 UPDATED May 4: It’s official!
-Debra Winger has signed to join the cast of the third season of In Treatment, set to begin production shortly in New York.
-Variety has the details.
+Variety reports that Debra Winger has signed to join the cast of the third season of In Treatment, set to begin production shortly in New York.

 Exciting news!
 It looks like Debra Winger is about to close a deal with HBO to play a patient of Gabriel Byrne’s psychotherapist character Dr. Paul Weston on the third season of In Treatment.